Rail transport in Jamaica: Current operations

-The Jamaican Railway Corporation still exists today -see below under "Revival".
+The Jamaican Railway Corporation still exists today (see below under "Revival").
 It is responsible for management of the JRC interests and property, and maintaining its locomotives but not the rolling stock.

 In November 1990 JRC signed a 30-year Track User Agreement with Alcan Jamaica, which was renegotiated with the successor Windalco in December 2001.

 The company makes J$40 million per year through track user fees for the hauling of alumina and bauxite, and the residual from the rental of real estate and its three operable locomotives.
-The company has a staff of 76, who fulfill contractual obligations to users of the company's facilities.
+The company has a staff of 76, who fulfil contractual obligations to users of the company's facilities.

 Revival

 In 2002 Jamaican Government discussed resumption of national railway services, initially with Canadian National Railway and then Rail India Technical and Economic Service (RITES); and now with the China Railway after a deal was signed by the Prime Minister P J Patterson with Chinese vice-president Zeng Qinghong in Jamaica in February 2005.
 During the 1990s, a plan was considered which would see commuter services between Kingston and Spanish Town, later extended to Linstead.
 It was proposed to cost US$8 million and be running by January 2001, with the government holding 40% of a public-private venture.

 Passenger service returned to Jamaica for the first time since February 1992 on 16 April 2011, when an inaugural train operated from May Pen to Linstead.
 There was also talk of establishing a tourist route on Jamalco's line between Rocky Point and Breadnut, but all passenger services were stopped again in August 2012.

+In 2022, the rail status shifted again, as a passenger service began transporting students from Old Harbour and Linstead to Spanish Town.